waldov64/LearnGit/README.txt

 # LearnGit
-Este sería un Readne del proyecto
+Este sería un Readme del proyecto

+That´s all!